l-j-g/tpye/README.md

 Before starting the application ensure that all of the system environment requirements have been met.

-To install the necessary dependencies,  navigate to your *type* installation folder and execute the following command in your command line prompt:
+To install the necessary dependencies, navigate to your *type* src folder and execute the following command in your command line prompt:

 `-pip3 install ./requirements.txt`